When admission to hospital is needed for depression

 - People who are unable to function.
 Hospitalisation makes sense if you are so depressed that you can't take care of yourself.

 - People who need observation when trying a new medication.
-Sometimes, your doctor may be fine-tuning your depression medicine and may want you to be admitted into the hospital.
-Since you will be under constant observation there, your doctor will be able to see more easily how well a treatment is working.
+Sometimes, your doctor may be fine-tuning your depression medication and may want you to be admitted into the hospital.
+Since you will be under constant observation there, your doctor will be able to monitor more easily how well a treatment is working.

 - People who need treatments that are given only in a hospital.
 Some treatments, like electroconvulsive therapy (ECT) are usually given in the hospital.
 A stay in the hospital allows you to recover from anaesthesia and gives your doctors a chance to see how you're doing after treatment.